nir0k/logger/README.md

 ## Description

-This project is a simple logger written in the Go programming language.
-The logger allows you to log messages with various levels of importance (informational, warnings, errors, etc.) to a file and to the console.
+This project is a customizable logger written in the Go programming language.
+The logger allows you to log messages with various levels of importance (trace, debug, info, warning, error, fatal) to a file and/or to the console.
+It supports different log formats, log rotation, and allows specifying log levels using either strings or numeric values.

 ## Installation